JohnDevlopment/debug-console/README.md

-# debug-tools
+# debug-console
-General-purpose debug tools: includes a console and an overlay
+General-purpose debug console.

+This console is adapted from the concept made in [this video](https://www.youtube.com/watch?v=80cwYGvKB9U).